folio-org/folio-org.github.io/source-code/index.md

-The key server-side element is Okapi itself: the FOLIO middleware component that acts as a gateway for access to all modules, handling redundancy, sessions, etc.  Individual modules are provided in their own repositories, each named `mod-`_name_: note that these are mostly at the proof-of-concept stage.
+The key server-side element is Okapi itself: the FOLIO middleware component that acts as a gateway for access to all modules, handling redundancy, sessions, etc.  Individual modules are provided in their own repositories, each named `mod-`_name_ (note that these are mostly at the proof-of-concept stage).
+Each module has its own documentation.

 Some of these modules are built from specifications in [RAML](http://raml.org/), the RESTful API Modeling Language: this process is facilitated by the code in the `raml-module-builder` repository.